-She earned her Bachelor of Science in Public Relations in 2010 and her MA in Arts Politics from NYU's Tisch School of the Arts in 2022.
-She is currently pursuing her MFA in Fine Arts at California College of the Arts, and is expected to graduate May 2026.
+Wiley earned her MA in Arts Politics from the Department of Art & Public Policy, NYU Tisch School of the Arts in 2022.
+She is currently pursuing her MFA in Fine Arts at the California College of the Arts.
+She lives and works in the San Francisco Bay Area and Brooklyn, New York.

 email | hello@jasminenarkitawiley.com